AdobeDocs/experience-manager-cloud-service.en/help/forms/add-comments-annotations-versioning-adaptive-form-core-components.md

 1. Click the **add icon** located on the upper right rail as given in the image.
         ![Annotation](annotation.png)

-1. Click the **add icon** located on the upper left rail as given in the image to add notation.
+1. Click the **add icon** located on the upper left rail as given in the image to add the annotation.
         ![Add annotation](add-annotation.png)

-1. Now you can add comments, draw sketches with multiple colors, to form components.
+1. Now, you can add comments, draw sketches with multiple colors to form components.

-1. To see all your added annotations to a form, select your form, and you will see the annotations added on the left panel, as shown in the image.
+1. To see all your added annotations to a form, select your form, and you see the annotations added on the left panel, as shown in the image.

    ![See added annotations](see-annotations.png)

+## See Also {#see-also}

+{{see-also}}